berzerk0/Probable-Wordlists/README.md

 Passwords, by definition, are meant to be secret.
 If it weren't for these leaks, we might not have any idea what a password looks like.
 Sure, we might know the password to a friend's home Wifi network, or for a company expense account, but passwords are usually only intended to be known by the user and an authentication system.

 But, consider this:<br>
-If you are never supposed to tell me yours, and I am never going to tell you mine, __how do we know that we aren't using the same passwords?__<br>
+If you are never supposed to tell me yours, and I am never going to tell you mine... <br>
+ __How do we know that we aren't using the same passwords?__<br>

  __How do we know we aren't using the same passwords as *millions* of other people?__

 If crooks are the only ones who understand what common passwords look like, then the rest of us may never change our passwords!
-Without this knowledge, we may go believing that our password is one of a kind.
+Without this knowledge, we may just continue believing that our password is one of a kind.
 Data shows that frequently, passwords certainly are *not* one of a kind.

 This is confirmed year after year when `password` is found to be among the top 3 password for the umpteenth time in a row.
 Until we know what common passwords look like, we will come up with passwords that appear on dozens of leaks.